awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-examples.md

 }
 ```

+**Fleet configuration**

 The following fleet configuration shows only the pertinent configurations for this example\.
-The On\-Demand allocation strategy is `lowest-price`, and the usage strategy for Capacity Reservations is `use-capacity-reservations-first`\.
 The total target capacity is 16, and the default target capacity type is `on-demand`\.
+The On\-Demand allocation strategy is `lowest-price`\.
+The usage strategy for Capacity Reservations is `use-capacity-reservations-first`\.

 In this example, the On\-Demand Instance price is:
 + m5\.large – $0\.096 per hour